aleksibovellan/AI-python-validator/README.md

 # INCLUDED FILES AND FOLDERS:

+- "ai-code-validator-training.py" - an automatic training script to create your own new "results" folder and build new training intelligence into it

 - "ai-code-validator-interface.py" - the easy main Gradio web interface script for starting up the actual trained model and the webpage user-interface
-- Folder "results" - this is the already prepared training intelligence, it is ready to be used as-is
-- "model_training_results.txt" - The log output of the training results from the creation of the included "results" intelligence folder

-- Optional: "ai-code-validator-training.py" - an automatic training script to create your own new "results" folder and build new training intelligence into it

 - "README.md" - this file for instructions